ali-shariatii/reusable-virtual-keyboard/README.md

     * adding onload event listener
     * adding spread operator
     * compatibility issue: adding smooth transition for safari and small device browsers
+* v1.3
+    * range selection for all special buttons
 * v2.0
     * adding a second language with a switch button